mattexx/pi-fan-chill/README.md

     /usr/local/bin/librpip-util/librpip-pwm-init

-Next enable GPIO on your desired pin, for example pin 12 (GPIO 18):
+Next enable GPIO on your desired pin, for example for GPIO 18 (pin 12) add the following to `/boot/config.txt`:

     dtoverlay=pwm,pin=18,func=2